In this article, we look at how to find a water leak underground.

 Finding a water leak underground can be tricky.
 Often, you won’t know that you’ve got a leaking underground pipe until you get an unusually high water bill (we’re talking 50% more or even higher).
 That’s a lot of money!
 That being said, there are other signs that you can watch out for, such as water pooling in an area on your property.

+To find out what to do after, read on.
 We’ve previously talked about what causes a burst water pipe, but in this article, we are going to delve into the nitty-gritty of how to find an underground water leak.
 Not only will we show you a few simple tests to help you self-diagnose the problem at home, but we will walk you through how a professional plumber can help locate and identify the exact location of the leak and, in turn, fix the problem once and for all.

 Now, we’ll walk you through a few simple steps to help you determine whether or not you have a burst underground pipe.

 Step one: locate your water meter

 A water meter measures the amount of water entering your house.
 It is usually located in the nature strip outside your property, in a black or green box.

 Bear in mind if you live in a complex with other units, apartments, or townhouses, there may not be an individual water meter for each dwelling.
 If you suspect a water leak in this situation, the best course of action is to contact body corporate or simply contact a professional plumber yourself.